sagemath/trac_to_gh/Issue 4405.md

   File "<ipython console>", line 5
 SyntaxError: can't assign to function call (<ipython console>, line 5)

-John's suggestion about replacing the * with r* results in the same error:
+John's suggestion about replacing the ''' with r''' results in the same error:

 sage: def foo():
 ....:     r'''